 Later, in the context of a wider discussion of the alleged survival of pagan nature religion in the countryside, Hutton conflates Frazer’s views about the corn spirit with the views of others.
 These include Margaret Murray, who tried to show that, at the time of the witch trials, the prosecuted witches were practising a surviving pagan religion , and the “luminaries of the Folklore Society”, who are charged with having “little regard for the proper conduct of historical research”.
 The implication is that the writings of all these people about practices surviving from ancient paganism are a similar kind of nonsense.
 Hutton sees it as remarkable that folklorists should have evoked archaic rites, and thinks this requires an explanation.
 He writes that the question becomes plainer when Frazer’s writings (and those of the others) are treated as “not a branch of scholarship but as one of creative literature” (Hutton 1996, 424-5).
 So he is recommending that the copious research in, inter alia, the 13 volumes of The Golden Bough should be treated as an exercize of the imagination, like a novelist's.

 How does Hutton manage to arrive at this ridiculous conclusion?
 His reasoning appears to go along the following lines.
 As part of his account of the survival of pagan religion in the customs Frazer propounded a theory of belief in an indwelling corn spirit.
 Academia has rejected that theory, and Hutton describes von Sydow’s explanations based on levity and mundane motivations.
-The views of non-academics are not considered, it seems because those who are not historians or experts in comparative religion are “less able to evaluate the evidence” (Hutton 1996, 72).
+The views of non-academics are largely ignored, it seems because those who are not historians or experts in comparative religion are “less able to evaluate the evidence” (Hutton 1996, 72).
 Therefore Frazer’s theory is untenable and there has not been a belief in an indwelling corn spirit.
 Therefore the customs had nothing to do with pagan religion.
 Hutton then encourages the treatment of Frazer’s writings as creative literature rather than scholarship.
 This is as irrational as it is insulting.
 There is a huge amount of scholarship in the thirteen volumes of The Golden Bough, and the fact that theories are there presented does not turn the work into one of creative literature.
 Note also that Hutton’s case is entirely an appeal to authority and he makes no attempt at all to assess the merits of the different arguments.

 References to Mannhardt’s works are to the original German editions.
 As far as I know they have not been translated into English.
 Frazer states that without Mannhardt’s works his own book “could scarcely have been written” (Frazer 1890, preface).